Bank of America

 Bank of America is one of the world's largest financial institutions.
-It serves 57 million customers including businesses and individuals.
+It serves over 50 million customers including 98% of the U.S. Fortune 500.

 Bank of America was originally headquarted in San Francisco.
 It merged with NationsBank in Charlotte in 1998 and retained the Bank of America name.
 Headquarters are now located in Charlotte.